 What kind of work do we take?

-We accept any work created for an undergraduate class at Missouri State for consideration.
-A student does not need to be currently enrolled.
-As long as the work was created while the author was a Missouri State undergraduate student.
+We accept any work created in an undergraduate class at Missouri State for consideration.
+A student does not need to be currently enrolled, as long as the work was created while the author was a Missouri State undergraduate student.
 Additionally, the work must have been turned into an MSU faculty member for a grade.
 Faculty may also partner with students in submissions, but the student must be the primary author.

 Please note submissions must be your original work.
 As a multidisciplinary journal, we welcome submissions from every field of study.
 This includes literature, astronomy, art, poetry, business, education, biology, history, and more.
 Submissions can take many forms, including the following:

 - Research that demonstrates new methods of serving or applying existing knowledge